 Now Stefan continues that tradition with Roppongi Rocks, Japan’s leading international rock magazine.
 Stefan grew up in Sweden and lived in London, England for over a decade before he settled in Japan in 2004.

-Stefan, who named one of his first bands in the 1980s after a Michael Schenker song (“Let Sleeping Dogs Lie”) and his son Akira after Japanese guitar hero Akira Takasaki of Loudness, is based in the Roppongi district in central Tokyo, Japan.
+Stefan, who named one of his first bands in the 1980s after a Michael Schenker song (“Let Sleeping Dogs Lie”) and his son Akira after Japanese guitar hero Akira Takasaki of Loudness, is based in Tokyo, Japan.

 “This is lovely.
 Stefan, you are a great person in the scene to have.
 Positive all around.
 Too many always out for the negative stuff – it’s so easy to pick at artists” – Angela Gossow, Arch Enemy legend.

 “I may name my next kid Stefan” – Graham Bonnet Band‘s bassist Beth-Ami Heavenstone reacting to a Roppongi Rocks review.

 “Great work on the interviews and show coverage, man!” – Dirk Verbeuren, drummer of Megadeth.

 Advertising/Sponsorship/Partnerships: To discuss commercial opportunities, please contact: firstname.lastname@example.org

 Reviews: CDs for review, band merch, press kits, etc. can be sent to the postal address below.

 Roppongi Rocks is a division of HFC Advisory Group.